wlbr/templify/README.md

    `//go:generate templify mytemplate.file`

 for each template you want to embed.
-A file `mytemplate.go` will be created.
+Every time you run a `go generate` in the corresponding folder, the file `mytemplate.go` will be created.
 It contains a function `mytemplateTemplate` returning the template string.

 You may use `templify mytemplate.file` directly on the command line.